-The combination of sweet, tangy orange juice, nutty flavoured of tahini and crunchy pistachios are set against the creaminess of enriched Greek Yogurt is a winner.
-If all the ingredients are mixed well together and given enough time to freeze the recipe will taste delicious.
+The combination of sweet, tangy orange juice, nutty flavoured tahini and crunchy pistachios set against the creaminess of enriched Greek Yogurt is a winner.
+If all the ingredients are mixed well together and given enough time to freeze the recipe will taste delicious not matter what order you assemble them in..

 I have served it here with the most beautiful, damsons which add to the beauty and punch of this recipe.
 It is a winner.